 (6) This section has effect subject to section 57 of the Energy Legislation Amendment Act 2003.

-[Section 11ZPZ inserted by No. 53 of 2003 s.
+[Section 11ZPZ inserted: No. 53 of 2003 s.
 32.]

 11ZQ.
 Requirements for scheme to be approved etc.

 The Authority may approve a scheme, or an amendment to an approved scheme, only if it is satisfied that the scheme, or the scheme as amended, meets —